ship-it-mind/cipher-chatbot/README.md

 ## Deploy the Web Application using ngrok
 So we can find that our app works on `localhost:8000` and it only works for requests created on the same computer as the running server.
 So we need to let Facebook know how to reach the FastAPI server.
 This can be done using ngrok.

-Let's got the [ngrok download page](https://ngrok.com/download) and install the version suitable for our operating system
+Let's go to the [ngrok download page](https://ngrok.com/download) and install the version suitable for our operating system

 And then we run this command to expose the local port serving the web application.
 ```sh